menefotto/auth-api/NOTES.md

-Password has to go stateless as well since it's not now.

-Can't be stateless I have to add a revocked token database, ideally low latency, either redis or google datastore ( slower but free ).

-Use another autoexpiring blacklist when password reset.
+- Use another autoexpiring blacklist when password reset.
+- Move it to use confparse and get rid of viper.